 9 – Site Speed

-User-experience directly affects traffic patterns (bounce rate, frustration rate), which directly affects your rankings.
+User experience directly affects traffic patterns (bounce rate, frustration rate), affecting your rankings.

 10 – Unique Content